-- Stir 1 1/2 cups of the flour into the milk mixture; beat until smooth.
+- Stir 1 1/2 cups of the flour into the milk mixture and beat until smooth.

-- Add yeast mixture and the beaten eggs; mix to blend well.
+- Add the yeast mixture and the beaten eggs to the milk mixture and mix to blend well.
 Add enough of the remaining flour to make a soft but stiff dough.

-- Turn the dough out onto a lightly floured surface and knead for about 10 minutes, until dough is smooth and elastic.
+- Turn the dough out onto a lightly floured surface and knead for about 10 minutes, or until the dough is smooth and elastic.

 - Butter or oil a large bowl.

-- Punch the dough down and divide it into 2 equal portions.
+- Punch the dough down and divide it into two equal portions.
 Cover the dough with a kitchen towel and let it rest for 10 minutes.

-- Shape the dough into 2 loaves and place them in 2 greased 8-by-4-inch loaf pans.
+- Shape the dough into two loaves and place them in two greased 8-by-4-inch loaf pans.

 - Cover the pans with a kitchen towel and let the loaves rise for about 45 to 60 minutes, or until the dough has almost doubled in bulk.

-- Bake at 375 F for 25 minutes, placing foil over loaves the last 10 minutes if the loaves look overly brown.
+- Bake at 375 F for 25 minutes.
+Place foil over the loaves for the last 10 minutes if they look overly brown.

-- Remove the loaves from pans and let them cool on racks.
+- Remove the loaves from the pans and let them cool on racks.

-- Replace the raisins with dried cranberries or "craisins" or golden raisins and some chopped walnuts for a tasty cranberry walnut bread.
+- Cranberry-walnut bread: Replace the raisins with dried cranberries or "craisins" and some chopped walnuts for a tasty treat that is especially appealing in the wintertime.